KaWaiiKASO/memokaso/README.md

 # memokaso
-This is memo from kaso and fuck u
+This is memo from kaso